Lincoln Tunnel Emergency Garage Extension

 Port Authority of NY & NJ

-DiGeronimo supported the Port Authority in meeting the challenge of maintaining the historic nature of one of the first tunnels constructed in America while protecting the police officers and personnel housed in this facility from a high concentration of carbon monoxide.
-This is achieved by building an exterior fresh air duct which rises above the tunnel portal and collects fresh air high above at street level.
-This fresh air duct is encased in a fluted granite columnar structure matching the two adjacent granite columnar structures.
-The originals are constructed in solid concrete as light towers.
-A replica of the light fixture alights on top of the fresh air duct granite columnar structure.
+DiGeronimo met the challenge of maintaining the historic facade of one of the first tunnels constructed in America while protecting the personnel housed in this facility from a high concentration of carbon monoxide at roadway level.
+DiGeronimo designed an exterior fresh air duct which rises above the tunnel portal and collects fresh air at the ballpark level in Weehawken high above the tunnel entrance.
+In encasing this duct, DiGeronimo re-created an historically correct copy of the fluted granite columnar structure of the two adjacent light towers.
+The reproduction was completed with a replica of the light fixture on top.

-The two original Lincoln Tunnel passageways date from 1941.
-Two grand towers were added in 1957 when a third south tube was built.
-In 1990, DiGeronimo designed a third ventilation tower using archived drawings to create a new but historically correct construction.
+The two original Lincoln Tunnel tubes dated from 1941.
+When the third tube was built in 1957, the two grand light towers were added.
+In 1990, DiGeronimo designed a third tower using archived drawings to create a new but historically correct construction.

-The subsurface conditions are honeycombed with pedestrian passageways and electrical cables, which run between New York and New Jersey.
-What is not bedrock is hollow tunnel or electrical duct bank.
-Blasting was not an option due to the delicacy of the tunnel structure itself and the many radio signals within.
-A sophisticated structural system was designed to bridge underground passageways yet use hand jacks only, chipping as little as possible.
+The subsurface conditions were honeycombed with pedestrian passageways and the electrical cables that run between New York and New Jersey.
+What was not bedrock was hollow tunnel or electrical duct bank.
+Blasting for foundations was not an option due to the delicacy of the tunnel structure itself.
+DiGeronimo Team structural engineers designed a sophisticated structural system that bridged these underground passageways.